seore/self-agent-ML/README.md

 ## Setup

 To get started, clone the repository and navigate to the project directory.
 Create a virtual environment with `python3 -m venv venv` and activate it using `source venv/bin/activate`
 (or `venv\Scripts\activate` on Windows).
 Install the required dependencies by running `pip install -r requirements.txt`, which includes pygame, numpy, and torch.
-Before running the project and place them in the `game/assets/` directory.
-Once setup is complete, train the agent with `python3 main.py --env flappy --mode train`, or watch a trained agent play using
-`python3 main.py --env flappy --mode test --model checkpoint.pth`.
+Once setup is complete, train the agent with `python3 main.py --env flappy --mode train`, or watch a trained agent play using `python3 main.py --env flappy --mode test --model checkpoint.pth`.
 For faster training without the visual interface, add the flags `--render False --fps 1000`.